UnderscoreNorth/Cynomystica/README.md

 # Cynomystica

-In progrss online platform that syncs a playlist of videos that people can add to and watch.
+In progress online platform that syncs a playlist of videos that people can add to and watch.
 Heavily inspired by [`Cytube`](https://github.com/calzoneman/sync).
+Cynomystica is named after the prairie dog.

 ## Usage